How to Choose the Best Business Texting App

 First, does the text messaging app allow you to perform customer service for your customers?
 For this, you need real-time conversations.

 54% of businesses already use text messaging to perform customer support.
 The reason?
 Immediate response times.
 The faster you can resolve a problem, the better.

 Additionally, customer service features work well for happy customers too.
 If you have happy customers, chances are good that they would leave your business a glowing review through Google Reviews, Yelp, or any other review platform.

 This is where a business text messaging app comes into play.
 Collecting reviews doesn’t have to be hard.
 All you need to do is make sure your text messaging app supports sending links.

 If you can send your customer a link in a text message to review your business chances are good they’ll actually complete.
 Some text messaging platforms will include link shorteners as well.
-This is the final feature that makes review collection easy and painless.

 Final Thoughts and Next Steps